Jordan Slew: Blackburn Rovers

-The following season, Slew failed to make a first team appearance for Blackburn and on 1 January 2014 he joined Scottish Premiership side Ross County on loan until the end of the season.
+The following season, Slew failed to make a first-team appearance for Blackburn and on 1 January 2014, he joined Scottish Premiership side Ross County on loan until the end of the season.
 He made his debut that same day in the Highland derby with Inverness Caledonian Thistle at Caledonian Stadium, helping Derek Adams's "Staggies" to a 2–1 win.
-He went on to make 20 appearances during his time at Victoria Park, and scored one goal in his final appearance, a 3–2 win over Partick Thistle on 10 May.
+He went on to make 20 appearances during his time at Victoria Park and scored one goal in his final appearance, a 3–2 win over Partick Thistle on 10 May.

-After being transfer-listed at Blackburn, Slew agreed a loan move to Port Vale in summer 2014, though manager Micky Adams stated it was "a frustrating chase" as Rovers manager Gary Bowyer refused to sanction the loan agreement until he was sure that a permanent offer would not be made for the player.
+After being transfer-listed at Blackburn, Slew agreed on a loan move to Port Vale in the summer of 2014.
+However, manager Micky Adams stated it was "a frustrating chase" as Rovers manager Gary Bowyer refused to sanction the loan agreement until he was sure that a permanent offer would not be made for the player.
 A loan deal lasting until January 2015 was eventually agreed on 29 August, and Slew scored his first goal for the Valiants on 6 September, netting a late consolation goal in a 3–1 defeat at Peterborough United.
 On 4 October he was sent off in a 1–0 defeat at Fleetwood Town after striking an opposition player.
-He failed to win back his first team spot after returning from suspension, and his loan deal was not extended by manager Rob Page.
+He failed to win back his first-team spot after returning from suspension and his loan deal was not extended by manager Rob Page.
 He had his contract with Blackburn terminated by mutual consent in January 2015.

 Cambridge United

 In February 2015, Slew signed an 18-month contract with League Two side Cambridge United.
-He scored one goal in 13 games in the second half of the 2014–15 season, and was transfer listed in May by manager Richard Money after Slew admitted he was playing "nowhere near his best".
+He scored one goal in 13 games in the second half of the 2014–15 season and was transfer listed in May by manager Richard Money after Slew admitted he was playing "nowhere near his best".
 He failed to score in 12 appearances during the 2015–16 season and his contract with the club was cancelled by mutual consent on 1 February.